Blazam-App/docs.blazam.org/docsource/install/security.md

     All passwords are encrypted both at rest and in transit.
 All incoming/outgoing connections are TLS/SSL capable.

-    Having said that, we take no responsibillity for any damages incurred from your use of this software.
+    Having said that, we take no responsibility for any damages incurred from your use of this software.
 You are encouraged to review the source code for yourself.

 !!! danger

-    Running the web application under elevated privileges exposes your Web Server and Active Directory to unneccessary risk of framework exploits.
+    Running the web application under elevated privileges exposes your Web Server and Active Directory to unnecessary risk of framework exploits.

 ## Internet Facing
 Should you decide to publish Blazam to the internet, you should ensure that a valid